Mitzone19/OOP-Assignment/README.md

-Book Library Management Program
+# Library Management System

+## Overview
-This simple command-line program allows you to manage a library of books.
-You can perform the following actions:
+This Library Management System allows users to interactively manage a collection of books.
+Users can add books to their library, remove them, and display all items in the library.
+It supports both novels and art albums with specific attributes for each type.

+## Features
-Add books to the library by providing their details, including name, number of pages, and whether they are a novel or an art album.
+- **Add Books**: Users can add up to three books, providing details like book name, number of pages, and specific attributes based on the book type (novel or art album).
-Remove a book from the library.
+- **Remove Books**: Users can remove a book from their library.
-Display the current contents of the library.
-How to Use
-Run the program.
+- **Display Library**: The system displays all books currently in the library with their details.

+## Usage

+### Adding Books
-Enter the details of the books you want to add to the library:
+1. Enter the name of the book.

-Book name
-Number of pages
-Type (N for Novel, A for Art Album)
+2. Specify the number of pages.
+3. Indicate the type of the book (Novel or Art Album) by entering 'N' for Novel or 'A' for Art Album.
-If it's a novel, enter the type of the novel (e.g., FANTASY).
-If it's an art album, enter the quality of the paper (e.g., GOOD).
+4. Based on the book type, enter the type of the novel (e.g., Fantasy) or the quality of the paper for an art album.

+### Removing Books
-After adding books, you can choose to remove a book from the library by entering 'Y' when prompted.
-If you choose to remove a book, you will be asked to specify which book to delete by entering its corresponding number.
+1. Indicate whether you want to remove a book by entering 'Y' for Yes or 'N' for No.
+2. If 'Y' is selected, choose which book to delete by entering the corresponding number (1, 2, or 3).

-The program will display the updated library with the remaining books.

-Repeat steps 2-4 as needed to manage your library.
+### Displaying the Library
+- After adding or removing books, the system automatically displays the current state of the library, listing all the books with their details.

-Example
+## Example
-Here's an example of how the program works:

 Enter the first book name

 THE FELLOWSHIP OF THE RING
 Enter the number of pages
 423

-It's a Novel or an Art Album?
-***(enter only N or A)***
+It's a Novel or an Art Album? (enter only N or A)
 N
 Enter the type of the novel:
 FANTASY

-Enter the second book name
-FAMILY ALBUM

-Enter the number of pages
-23

-It's a Novel or an Art Album?
-***(enter only N or A)***

-A

-Enter the quality of the paper:
-GOOD

-Enter the third book name
-THE RETURN OF THE KING

-Enter the number of pages
-416

-It's a Novel or an Art Album?
-***(enter only N or A)***

-N

-Enter the type of the novel:
-FANTASY
+...
+[Further interactions follow the same pattern]

 This is the current library:

-Novel: THE FELLOWSHIP OF THE RING, type: FANTASY (423 pages)

-Art Album: FAMILY ALBUM, paper quality GOOD (23 pages)
+Novel: THE FELLOWSHIP OF THE RING, type: FANTASY (423 pages) Art Album: FAMILY ALBUM, paper quality GOOD (23 pages)
 Novel: THE RETURN OF THE KING, type: FANTASY (416 pages)

 Want to remove a book?
 Y/N

 Y

-Choose which book to delete 1, 2, or 3:
+Choose which book to delete 1,2 or 3:
 2

 This is the new library:
 Novel: THE FELLOWSHIP OF THE RING, type: FANTASY (423 pages)
 Novel: THE RETURN OF THE KING, type: FANTASY (416 pages)
+----------------END----------------